Anna C. Nelson

 she/her

-William W. Elliott Assistant Research Professor, Department of Mathematics, Duke University
+William W. Elliott Assistant Research Professor

 My field of research is mathematical biology, and I am primarily interested in simulating, modeling, and analyzing aggregation and polymerization processes in cellular physiology.
 My research interests include dynamical systems, mathematical modeling, and stochastic processes.
 Since Fall 2021, I am a William W. Elliott Assistant Research Professor in the Department of Mathematics at Duke University, where I am working with Veronica Ciocanel.